MiguelAHG/migs-germar-data-science-blog/posts/2023-08-01-MG-Pokemon-Team-Inspector.md

 - They don't let you input custom Pokemon with any type combination, move types, and two Abilities of your choice.
 - They make you input the Ability of each Pokemon manually.
 Some people may not realize that their Pokemon has a Hidden Ability that affects its type matchups.
 - They only use the type effectiveness rules for the latest generation of Pokemon games, making their insights inaccurate to older games.
+- They don't let you assess how useful one team of Pokemon is against another specific team.

 **With this in mind, I made an improved web app, which you can access here:**